Mian Iftikharuddin: Pakistan Times

-Iftikharuddin was the founder-owner of the Pakistan Times, a newspaper started by the leftists in the Muslim League to create a balance to the centrist Muslim League mouthpiece Dawn newspaper as well as the Hindu press in pre-1947 British India.
+Iftikharuddin was the founder-owner of The Pakistan Times, a newspaper started by the leftists in the Muslim League to create a balance to the centrist Muslim League mouthpiece Dawn newspaper as well as the Hindu press in pre-1947 British India.

 Kashmir conflict

 In 1947, Iftikharuddin played a key role in the development of the Kashmir conflict.
 The Muslim Conference leader Sardar Ibrahim narrated that he went to Lahore on 28 August 1947 seeking Pakistan's help for the rebellion in Poonch.
 After a week's efforts, Ibrahim finally met Iftikharuddin, who lent a sympathetic ear.
 Then Iftikharuddin went to Srinagar to make his own enquiries.
 Sardar Ibrahim says that he came back convinced on all the points made by him.

 According to General Akbar Khan's narrative, Iftikharuddin was asked to go to Srinagar to assess Pakistan's prospects in acquiring Kashmir's accession.
-On his way, he met General Akbar Khan vacationing in Murree and asked him to prepare a plan to help Kashmiri Muslims to take action against possible accession of Kashmir to India.
-He then speent a week in Srinagar, and came back convinced that the Maharaja was intending to accede to India and Pakistan needed to help the Muslims of Kashmir to fight for freedom.
+On his way, he met General Akbar Khan vacationing in Murree and asked him to prepare a plan to help Kashmiri Muslims take action against possible accession of Kashmir to India.
+He then spent a week in Srinagar, and came back convinced that the Maharaja was intending to accede to India and Pakistan needed to help the Muslims of Kashmir to fight for freedom.

 Meanwhile, Akbar Khan created a plan titled "Armed Revolt inside Kashmir", which was then passed on to the Prime Minister Liaquat Ali Khan and other senior officials.
 A meeting was called under the leadership of the Prime Minister on 12 September 1947, where this plan as well as another plan prepared by Sardar Shaukat Hayat Khan for organising a tribal invasion of Kashmir were discussed and approved.

 After Sheikh Abdullah was released from prison, at the beginning of October 1947, Iftikharuddin went to Srinagar again in order to persuade Abdullah regarding accession to Pakistan.
 Abdullah agreed to meet Pakistani leaders and accompanied him to Lahore.
 However, the Governor General Muhammad Ali Jinnah refused to meet Abdullah and the mission failed.
 Iftikharuddin was dejected and concluded, 'Kashmir is lost to us'.

 Soon afterwards the tribal invasion was launched and Iftikharuddin played no more role in the Kashmir conflict.